dixsonhuie/dih-k8s-training-labs/lab-northbound-k8s-ingress/README.md

 ## Lab Description
 This lab contains the following steps which may be broken down into additional steps.

- * K8s cluster already spun up
+ * K8s cluster set up
  * Deploy ingress controller
  * Deploy services
  * Apply ingress yaml